 Your Case Crosses Jurisdictions

-If you and your ex live in different states or maybe different countries, then you should consider getting a custody lawyer to represent you.
+If you and your ex live in different states or maybe different countries, or perhaps you or your ex is a member of the military that needs to be deployed, then you should consider getting a custody lawyer to represent you.
 Nevertheless, you should still do the best you can to learn about the child custody laws impacting your case, especially if it is international.

 Hiring a legal counsel is generally recommended for any inter-jurisdictional cases.